gatewayapps/react-form-vaildation/README.md

 ```
 <FormValidation validations={validators} data={this.state} onValidated={(isValid) => console.log('valid?', isValid)}>
-        {({ validate, validationErrors }) => (
+        {({ isValid, validate, validationErrors }) => (
           return ...
         )}
 </FormValidation>
 ```

 The `FormValidation` component is a render prop that wraps other components.
-It provides a `validate` method and a `validationErrors` object that can be used inside the render prop.
+It provides an `isValid` boolean, `validate` method and a `validationErrors` object that can be used inside the render prop.
 The definition of the component is as follows:

 - **validations**: This property accepts an array of `FormValidationRule` instances
 - **data**: This property accepts a React state
-- **onValidated(optional)**: Provides a boolean value determining whether the data is valid or not according to the rules specified
+- **onValidated(optional)**: Provides a boolean value determining whether the data is valid or not according to the rules specified and a list of validation errors `(isValid: boolean, validationErrors: IValidationErrors) => void`
 - **validate**: This function is returned and available to the children of `FormValidation`.
 Calling this function kicks off the validation according to the rules specified.
 - **validationErrors**: This is a dictionary containing the prop name and the validation message for any fields that did not pass validation according to the rules specified.